schopra6/Wikinlg/README.md

   `python split_noisy_val_dataset.py --noisy-dataset-path <path of noisydata.csv generated in the previous step> --webnlg-dataset-path <path to webnlg.csv>    --save-path <directory to save Wikinlg train and test data > --language-code <language of the data>`

+## Fine Tune Model

+ We use pretrained T5 base model provided by hugging face to finetune on the filtered data.

+ `cd models`

+ `python train_t5_gen.py --data-path <train+dev data> --language "english" --model-name "t5-base" --save-dir "models/" --log-dir "log/" --batch_size "32" --epochs "5"`

+Input data must be in csv format with triples and text as columns.
+Triples must be a list of list of triples per instance.

+## Evaluation
+For evaluation , please refer https://github.com/WebNLG/GenerationEval repository.